Existential phenomenology can be a particularly helpful philosophical

 offering a fruitful way of reading the subjectivity of mental states.

-An Existential Phenomenology of Addiction examines how the experience
+_An Existential Phenomenology of Addiction_ examines how the

-phenomenology of subject-in-relation.
-Both Lévinas and Kierkegaard
+existential phenomenology of subject-in-relation.
+Both Lévinas and

-anxiety, suffering, desire and revelation.
-Combining existential
+situation of anxiety, suffering, desire and revelation.

-phenomenological discourse with contemporary addiction discourse,
+Combining existential phenomenological discourse with contemporary

-Westin argues that the concept of subject as 'addict', as found in the
+addiction discourse, Westin argues that the concept of subject as

-Twelve Steps Program and disease models of addiction, ought to be
+'addict', as found in the Twelve Steps Program and disease models of

-replaced with the free and relational identity of subject as
+addiction, ought to be replaced with the free and relational identity

 Les mer